Snowfighter/MoviesFolderPrettifier/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 :star: Star me on GitHub — just for fun and motivation :grinning:

-I have A LOT OF movies on my hard drive which desperately need to be put into folders.
+Do you have a LOAD of movies on your hard drive ?
+I have :laughing: I am huge fan of movies from 90s, 80s, 70s, 60, ... up to the old school black and white ones.
+Unfortunately, they were scattered around `Movie` folder on my Seagate external hard drive.

 The task at hand is to find a good API that can classify the movies by genre.